JANUARY 5, 2023 | NATIONAL BIRD DAY | NATIONAL WHIPPED CREAM DAY | NATIONAL KETO DAY | NATIONAL SCREENWRITERS DAY

 NATIONAL BIRD DAY

 Nature lovers, bird lovers, and bird watchers across the country annually recognize National Bird Day on January 5th.
 It’s also one of several designated holidays celebrating birds.
-Born Free USA emphasizes the importance of National Bird Day and lists it as… Read more…
+Read more…

 NATIONAL WHIPPED CREAM DAY

-On January 5th, add a little extra something special to desserts to celebrate National Whipped Cream Day.
-Add whipped cream!
-Not only does it add creaminess and a bit of pizzaz, but it also makes the difference between the ho-hum or a celebration kind of… Read more…
+Add a little extra something special to desserts to celebrate on January 5 for National Whipped Cream Day.
+Not only does it add creaminess and a bit of pizzaz, but it also makes the difference between the ho-hum or a celebration kind of beverage or dessert.
+Read more…

 NATIONAL KETO DAY